| | Adler Airport is about thirty-two kilometres from Sochi. A narrow

 medicinal qualities.
 But the real purpose of our visit was to have

+a party.
 I imagine that anyone who had predicted that a group of staid English

 people would be able to get into party mood at twelve noon on a